Finite Field Multiple Access: EP Codes over Finite Fields

 Suppose GF($q$) is a finite-field with $q$ elements, where $q$ is a prime number or a power of the prime number.
-Let $\alpha$ denote a primitive element of GF($q$), and the powers of $\alpha$, i.e., $\alpha^{-1} = 0, \alpha^0=1, \alpha, \alpha^2, \ldots, \alpha^{(q - 2)}$, give all the $q$ elements of GF($q$).
+Let $\alpha$ denote a primitive element of GF($q$), and the powers of $\alpha$, i.e., $\alpha^{-\infty} = 0, \alpha^0=1, \alpha, \alpha^2, \ldots, \alpha^{(q - 2)}$, give all the $q$ elements of GF($q$).
 For a binary source transmission system, a transmit bit is either $(0)_2$ or $(1)_2$.
 Hence, we can use two different elements in a finite-field GF($q$) to express the bit information, i.e., $(0)_2 \mapsto \alpha^{l_{j,0}}$ and $(1)_2 \mapsto \alpha^{l_{j,1}}$, where $\alpha^{l_{j,0}}, \alpha^{l_{j,1}} \in$ GF($q$) and $l_{j,0} \neq l_{j,1}$.
 We define the selected two elements $(\alpha^{l_{j,0}}, \alpha^{l_{j,1}})$ as an \textit{element pair (EP)}.

 In this section, we construct \textit{additive inverse element pair (AIEP) codes} based on finite fields.
-The first part of this section presents a method for constructing AIEP codes based on the \textit{prime fields}, and the second part presents a class of \textit{orthogonal} AIEP codes which are constructed based on the \textit{extension fields} of a prime field.
+The first part of this section presents a method for constructing AIEP codes based on the \textit{prime fields}, and the second part presents a class of \textit{orthogonal} EP codes which are constructed based on the \textit{extension fields} of a prime field.
 Note that, $C_j$ and $\Psi$ stand for an EP and an EP code, respectively.
-The subscripts of $C_j$ and $\Psi$ are used to describe the structural property.
+The subscripts and superscripts of $C_j$ and $\Psi$ are used to describe the structural property.